collective/volto-hydra/README.md

 Add the `data-block-uid={<<BLOCK_UID>>}` attribute to your outer most container of the rendered block html.

-For example, let's say you are rendering a Teaser block as
+For example, let's say your frontend is rendering a simple Teaser block

+Your frontend might choose to render a Teaser like
 ``` html
 <div class="teaser">
 <img src="/big_news.jpg"/>